onap-oof-pci-poc/ccsdk/distribution/odlwt-alpine-standalone-0.4.1-SNAPSHOT/README.md

 - ODLUX Login:
     - ODL Default is user here: admin/admin

-## Creation of 0.4.1-SNAPSHOUT Version for ODL Flurine SR1
+## Creation of 0.4.1-SNAPSHOUT Version for ODL Flourine SR1

 The ONAP Dublin parents 1.2.1-SNAPSHOT and 1.2.1 are creating the bundles for ODL Flourine SR1.
 Parents with higher version number are creating bundles for ODL Floutine SR2.